 Alluvia System Fluidic and

 The Alluvia system facilitates 2-step nucleic acid amplification (i.e. multiplex-nested PCR) while eliminating the risk of amplification product contamination.
-The advantages of 2-step amplifications are improved sensitivity (as the sample is preamplified, often in a multiplex format) and specificity (i.e. 2nd step PCR primers can be "nested" relative to the 1st step primers yielding 4 primer specificity).
+The advantages of 2-step amplifications are improved sensitivity (as the sample can be preamplified in a multiplex format thereby reducing total sample usage) and specificity (the 2nd step PCR primers can be "nested" relative to the 1st step primers yielding 4 primer specificity).
 A major problem with 2-step amplification is the necessary handling of the 1st step products, which can lead to contamination of the laboratory environment and false positive results in subsequent reactions.
-The Alluvia system eliminates this contamination risk by continuously containing the amplification products in plastic consumables.
-The attractive design and intuitive operation make the system easy to use while reducing user error compared to the pipetting steps it replaces....
+The Alluvia System eliminates this contamination risk by continuously containing the amplification products in plastic consumables.
+The attractive design and intuitive operation make the system easy to use while reducing user error compared to the pipetting steps it replaces.....

 1-Step vs 2-Step PCR for Pathogen